• Case story: Ali - Uganda

 • Computers for Charities offers an Open door

-Such encounters are not reserved for far away places, here in our Sussex workshop we encourage an Open door policy to encourage volunteering / Work experience opportunities.
+These encounters are not reserved for far away places, here in our Sussex workshop we encourage an Open door policy to encourage volunteering / Work experience opportunities.

-This approach not only attracts the skilled volunteers, but also in accepting of others covers the wide range of social circumstances and needs.
 Including: Long term unemployed, Offenders or long term health issues representative of the broad cross section of folk helping the ongoing work and support.
 Whilst seeking to make a difference for self and others through their labours.